Gxav73/Gxav_Sol_ASAP_round2/README.md

 3. Store external data files, training set and test set files in a directory
 4. Select as a R working directory the directory where the files were stored
 5. Ensure all packages are installed
-a.
+5a.
 SOAR # to manage memory usage
-b.
+5b.
 Hmisc and MASS # for descriptive analysis
-c.
+5c.
 Matrix # to handle matrix
-d.
+5d.
 RTextTools # to stem words
-e.	tau # to produce n-grams
+5e.	tau # to produce n-grams
-f.	tm # to remove duplicated blanks and punctuation marks
-g.	clim.pact # to convert to lower case
+5f.	tm # to remove duplicated blanks and punctuation marks 5g.	clim.pact # to convert to lower case
-h.	glmnet # to train a generalized linear model via penalized maximum likelihood
-i.	glmnetcr # to train a multinomial generalized linear model via penalized maximum likelihood
-j.	e1071 # to train Support Vector Machine
+5h.	glmnet # to train a generalized linear model via penalized maximum likelihood 5i.	glmnetcr # to train a multinomial generalized linear model via penalized maximum likelihood 5j.	e1071 # to train Support Vector Machine
-k.	gbm # to train Gradient Boosting Machine
+5k.	gbm # to train Gradient Boosting Machine
-l.	randomForest # to train Random Forest
+5l.	randomForest # to train Random Forest
-m.	mgcv # to train Generalized Additive Models
+5m.	mgcv # to train Generalized Additive Models
 6. Execute Gxav TRAINING CODE.R
 7. Execute Gxav TEST CODE.R
 8. 1 csv file should be generated “Gxav_Sol.csv” equal to the solution selected for the private leaderboard of the competition